kaleLetendre/Multi-Modal-Automation-Suite/README.md

 --------

 * **Concurrent Processing**: Utilizes multi-threading to enhance performance, particularly in systems with multiple CPU cores.
 * **Dynamic Configuration**: Configurable settings are read from `master_values.json`.
-This includes the delay between screen captures and other potential settings.
+This includes the delay between screen captures and other potential
 * **GPU Acceleration (Future Enhancement)**: Plans to incorporate GPU acceleration for systems with compatible hardware, to further improve image processing speeds.

 Setup and Usage